 Place your fingers across your Adam’s Apple and swallow, noticing how your Adam’s Apple moves up.
 Keep your fingers there and practice a yawn, also noting the same movement.
 The downward motion is releasing the tension from your throat.

-Yawn five times and exhale at the end with a soft sigh like an “ah” (at a comfortable pitch).
+If you can, take the time to yawn a few times and exhale at the end with a soft sigh like an “ah” (at a comfortable pitch).
 Yawning will also relax your soft palate and give you better sound and breath support.

 This exercise doesn’t stretch your vocal muscles, but it does help to release tension and improve your breath which in turn improves your singing voice.
 The jaw creates the oral framework from which you can begin to sing; therefore, your jaw, larynx, tongue, and lips need to be relaxed so that you have more control over them.